-- Classes will be held in Innovation 132 from 12:00-1:15. - The two papers and due dates will be assigned in class. - Readings that are not in the three textbooks will be put on the Blackboard website.
+- Classes will be held Tuesdays and Thursdays 12:00 to 1:15 in Art and Design 2026. - The two papers and due dates will be assigned in class. - "Lowden" and "Mango" refer to readings in the textbooks by those authors. - Readings that are not in the two textbooks are to be found on the Blackboard website.